-Currently there are three "major" groceries stores in town: Mega, located at the "Pipila Glorieta (the statue of the guy with the big stone on his back) on Salida a Celaya, Bodega Aurrera, located near the bridge and glorieta as you are heading toward the train station, on Calzada de la Estación, and Soriana, located at the Luciernaga Mall (sometimes known as Liverpool because of the Liverpool department store there).
-Mega and Bodega Aurrea are both something like small "super" stores," in that they have household items and appliances, a pharmacy, clothing, and grocery items all under one roof.
+Currently there are several "major" groceries stores in town: City Market & La Comer, located at the "Pipila Glorieta (the statue of the guy with the big stone on his back) on Salida a Celaya, Bodega Aurrera, located near the bridge and glorieta as you are heading toward the train station, on Calzada de la Estación, and Soriana, located at the Luciernaga Mall (sometimes known as Liverpool because of the Liverpool department store there).
+La Comer and Bodega Aurrea are both something like small "super" stores," in that they have household items and appliances, a pharmacy, clothing, and grocery items all under one roof.
 Soriana is a "regular" grocery store but does carry some cookware small appliances, and includes a small pharmacy.

 Grocery shopping in Mexico is a little different than what you might be used to.
-First of all, certain items are not stocked where you might expect them to be, as indicated in the list below:
+Certain items are not stocked where you might expect them to be, as indicated in the list below:

 comes from the verb "salir" and in this case means "go ahead, go ahead".
 You don't need to use them, but if you do, it's polite to tip them.

 Finally, if you have a car full of valuables, take advantage of the fact that these attendants want to earn some money by asking them to watch your car ("Cuida mi carro, por favor") Then, when you return to find your car (and your stuff) safe and sound, tip them.
 (Some people even tip a small amount up front.)

 I remember reading on the Civil List about some gringos who got their stuff stolen from the parking lot of Costco in